Filled Icons SVG

 Filled icons almost always exist alongside a line variant.
 Both must share identical outer geometry so switching between active and inactive states feels like a weight change, not a shape change.

-Design Tips for Filled Icons
+Design tips for Filled Icons

 1